sony/esstra/README.md

 ESSTRA is being developed on Ubuntu 22.04 with GCC 11.4.0 and Python 3.10.12 installed on an x86\_64 PC.
+And we have also confirmed that ESSTRA can be build and run on an Aarch64 (arm64) Docker container virtualized with QEMU on an x86\_64 PC.

 This is a preliminary version.
 The data format and content of metadata, and the specifications and functionality of the tools are tentative and subject to